OLIVE OIL FAQs

 If you prefer to listen to this information, we discuss all these items in this episode of the “WHEN IN SPAIN” podcast.
 Listen to this episode of the WHEN IN SPAIN podcast

-THE FOUR DESTROYERS of EXTRA VIRGIN OLIVE OIL
+THE THREE DESTROYERS of EXTRA VIRGIN OLIVE OIL

-There are four well known things to avoid with olive oil, that if not considered, will diminish the quality and nutritional impact: heat, light, oxygen, and shelf time.
+There are three well known things to avoid with olive oil that, if not observed, will diminish the health-promoting benefits: heat, light, and oxygen.

 - Avoid heat: Avoid putting olive oil near a heat source (e.g. stove).